ElvisSethi/BrainTumorClassification/README.md

 <hr>
 <h2>Project Methodology</h2>
 <p>
 In this project I have developed a machine learning model to detect the presence of tumor in MRI scans of different people.
-The steps used in developing the machine learning model are of the one that are used in CNN.
+The steps used in developing the machine learning model are of the one that are used in CNN.<br>
-Below is brief description of every step and technique used for CNN based Classification<br><br>
+Below is brief description of every step and technique used for CNN based Classification<br>
-Apply convolution filter in first layer<br>
-The sensitivity of filter is reduced by smoothing the convolution filter (i.e) subsampling<br>
-The signal transfers from one layer to another layer is controlled by activation layer<br>
-Fasten the training period by using rectified linear unit (RELU) <br>
-The neurons in proceeding layer is connected to every neuron in subsequent layer <br>
-During training Loss layer is added at the end to give a feedback to neural network <br>
+In the training phase, preprocessing, feature exaction and classification with Loss function is performed to make a prediction model.
+Initially, label the training image set.
+In the preprocessing image resizing is applied to change size of the image.<br>
+Finally, the convolution neural network is used for automatic brain tumor classification.
+The brain image dataset is taken from image net.
+Image net is a one of the pre-trained model.
+If you want to train from the starting layer, we have to train the entire layer (i.e) up to ending layer.<br>
 </p>
 <hr>
 <h2>ScreenShots of the Website Deployed</h2>